 Mikhail Popkov told police he preyed on women who were alone and detailed how he sabotaged the investigation from the inside.

 Mikhail Popkov found out that one his victims was a music teacher when his young daughter told him her school was collecting money for a funeral.

 “She asked me for money for the funeral fund, and I gave it to her,” Popkov allegedly confessed to investigators.

 “The Werewolf,” as Popkov is known, is suspected of killing more than 80 women over 18 years.
 Popkov worked as a police officer in Angarsk, Irkutsk Oblast, was sentenced to life in prison for 22 murders in 2015.
-Dozens of his shocking confessions to police were revealed in the Komsomolskaya Pravda newspaper this week, after written confessions were allegedly leaked to the paper ahead of court proceedings.
+Dozens of his shocking confessions to police were revealed in the Komsomolskaya Pravda newspaper, after written confessions were allegedly leaked to the paper ahead of court proceedings.

 "My victims were women who walked the streets at night alone, without men, and not sober, who they behaved thoughtlessly, carelessly, not afraid to engage in a conversation with me, sit in the car, and then go for a drive in search of adventure, just for fun," he said.

 He'd have sex with them, and then decide whether to murder them, according to the confessions.

 “In this way, not all women became victims, but women of certain negative behavior, and I had a desire to teach and punish them,” he said.
 “So that others would not behave in such a way and so that they would be afraid.”

 In January, prosecutors said Popkov had been charged with 47 new murders, but that he’d confessed to as many as 59 more than the 22 he’d already been convicted of.
 The victims ranged in age from 17 to 38.